-At the beginning of every tax season, you receive informational tax forms in the mail from your places of employment, financial institutions and all other organizations you did business with throughout the year that the Internal Revenue Service wants to hear about.
+At the beginning of every tax season, you receive informational tax forms in the mail from your places of employment, financial institutions and organizations you did business with throughout the year that the Internal Revenue Service wants to hear about.

 If you’re an entrepreneur, a freelancer or otherwise self-employed, two of those forms may look very similar.
 Form 1099-MISC and Form 1099-K appear the same, but they serve different purposes.
 To correctly report your income this coming tax season, it’s important to understand what each of those forms tells you.